 If you’ve got a loan (perhaps a Bounce Back Loan) or overdraft with us, we’re here to help

-It’s a strange time to be running your own business - you might find you’re struggling with money at the moment.
-That’s not unusual in the middle of a global pandemic, but at the same time, it’s important not to ignore it.
+If you’re struggling with money at the moment, it’s important not to ignore it.
 The sooner you get help, the sooner you can get back on track.

 Spot the warning signs

 Do you struggle with money, or is it just a tight month?
 Here’s how to tell the difference – you might be in financial difficulty if you’re:

 - regularly increasing your loan amount or overdraft

 - struggling to meet your monthly repayments

 - regularly changing the date of those monthly repayments